The Independent's journalism is supported by our readers. If you click links to other sites on this page, we will earn commission.

 Customers can use a variety of betting markets on accas to suit all wagering needs.
 The result market is arguably the most popular, while both teams to score is another option that is often used on football.

-Types of an accumulator bet
+Types of an acca bets

 An accumulator is a bet that includes four or more selections.
 Established bookies and new betting sites will let you make up to 20 selections in an accumulator, but there are several variations available.

-Bets with two or three selections are known as a double or treble respectively.
+Bets with two or three selections are known as a double bet or treble respectively.
 These are straight accumulator bets, but there are other options that offer an element of protection to customers, although these may require a higher stake to unlock.

 These acca bet options include: